etlundquist/rankfm/README.md

 * Python 3.6+
 * numpy >= 1.15
 * pandas >= 0.24
+* scipy >= 1.1
 * numba >= 0.49

 ### Installation
-The best way to use the package in development mode is to install directly from GitHub via `pip`:
+The best way to use the package in development mode is to install directly from GitHub via `pip`.
+It's recommended that you use an [Anaconda](https://www.anaconda.com/) base environment to ensure core C extensions and linear algebra libraries have been installed and configured correctly.
 ```
 pip install git+https://github.com/etlundquist/rankfm.git#egg=rankfm
 ```